Special Educational Needs and Disabilities Annual Report 2017

 William Harding School has an Additionally Resourced Provision (ARP) for Speech and Language Difficulties and Physical Disabilities which has places for 20 children with EHCP/Statements of Special Educational Needs relating to specific speech and/or language difficulties or physical needs

 The ARP takes children, on the recommendation of the Local Authority, from rising 5 to 11 years.
 All ARP children are members of mainstream classes and access individualised programmes to support their individual needs.
-Further information about our ARP will be available on the school website from October 2016

 Pupils with medical needs